munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 Each of these shorter chunk lists is fed to the [line splitter][].
 Its job is to pick the best set of values for all the rules used by the chunks in the line.
-In most cases, this is trivial: if the whole line fits on the page, every rule gets set to zero&mdash;no splits&mdash;and we're done.
+In most cases, this is trivial: if the whole line fits on the page, every rule gets set to zero -- no splits -- and we're done.

 [line splitter]: https://github.com/dart-lang/dart_style/blob/3b3277668b2ff0cb7be954c3217c73264454bd7c/lib/src/line_splitting/line_splitter.dart